macadmins/nudge/README.md

 # Nudge (macadmin's Slack #nudge)
 <img src="/assets/NudgeIcon.png" width=25% height=25%>

-Nudge is application for enforcing macOS updates, written in Swift/SwiftUI 5.2.
+Nudge is application for enforcing macOS updates, written in Swift 5.5 and SwiftUI 5.2.
 In order to use the newest features of Swift, Nudge will only work on macOS 11.0 and higher.

 This is a replacement for the original Nudge, which was written in Python 2/3.
 If you need to enforce macOS updates for earlier versions, it is recommend to use [nudge-python](https://github.com/macadmins/nudge-python).